Jaeiya/aniwatch/README.md

-# Read Me
+# About

-Aniwatch is a CLI application designed to find an anime episode on disk, at the working directory, filtered by SubsPlease Fansub group.
+Wakitsu is a CLI application designed to find an anime episode on disk, at the working directory, filtered by SubsPlease Fansub group.
 If found, it will update your [Kitsu] watch list and move the file to a "watched" folder.

 > This is a Hobby project created out of a need for both relaxation and organization.